 Unfortunately, you can only import or export push subscribers if the platform has created GCM (Google Cloud Messaging) or FCM (Firebase Developer Console) keys.
 Exporting a .csv file with your push subscribers isn’t going to give you much outside of analytical data.

 4 Ways to Turn Web Push Notifications into a Great Marketing Strategy

 #1.
 Announce New Products and Promotions

-Email, SMS, social media, and other forms of online communication makes it easy to relay information quickly.
-Yet web push notifications can be faster than any of these options, and this speed opens up new digital marketing opportunities.
+Email, SMS marketing, social media, and other forms of online communication makes it easy to relay information quickly.
+Text messages have an open rate well over 50%, yet web push notifications can be faster than any of these options, and this speed opens up new digital marketing opportunities.

 More and more businesses are using push notifications to let users know about flash sales and other limited-time promotions.
 Anyone with an open browser will see the notification as soon as you send it, so you can bring traffic to your website almost instantaneously.